firehol/blocklist-ipsets/README.md

 [iBlocklist.com](https://www.iblocklist.com/) free version of BlueTack.co.uk Level 2 (for use in p2p).
 General corporate ranges.
 Ranges used by labs or researchers.
 Proxies.

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://list.iblocklist.com/?list=gyisgnzbhppbvsphucsw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 03:10:35 UTC 2015.

 The ipset `ib_bluetack_level2` has **75927** entries, **348729520** unique IPs.